Apply for an Award NYMA runs two award schemes which recognise contributions to conservation (natural or cultural).

 Win £500 for your conservation work!

 We offer an annual award of £500 for conservation of the built or natural environment in the North York Moors National Park.
-In 2018 it's the turn of the President’s Award, which alternates with the Conservation Award, a collaborative award scheme jointly funded with the National Park Authority.
+The President’s Award (last awarded in 2018) alternates with the Conservation Award (next awarded in 2019).

 Jointly funded by NYMA and the National Park Authority, this award recognises efforts by individuals and communities to maintain or restore biodiversity or vernacular architecture in the North York Moors.
 Past winners are:

 2009: Mortuary Chapel restoration, Egton